scottbedard/speedcube.site/README.md

 ## Inspiration and project goals

 Several years ago, the excellent [hi-games.net](http://hi-games.net/) was created by Ryan Heise.
 This site was a lot of fun, and many talented people were using it.
 Unfortunately though, it didn't age well.
-The biggest problem was that [browsers moved away from java applets](https://blogs.oracle.com/java-platform-group/moving-to-a-plugin-free-web).
-This deprecation effectively killed hi-games, and really all java based gaming sites.
+The biggest problem was that [browsers were deprecating applets](https://blogs.oracle.com/java-platform-group/moving-to-a-plugin-free-web).
+This effectively killed hi-games, and really all java based gaming sites.

-That's where this project begins, and with modern browsers we can make something better.
-Our goal is to make a speed cubing platform **that just works**.
-With modern javascript, the sky is the limit.
-There are so many features we want to add, so expect to see things change from time to time.
-We currently provide in depth stats for each user, but hope to one day host tournaments, provide memorization games, and much more.
+That's where this project begins though, with modern browsers we can make something better.
+Our goal is to be a speed cubing platform that just works.
+We currently support customizing, timed solves, replays, and in depth stats.
+We hope to someday host tournaments, provide memorization games, and much more.

 ## Creating a local environment

 If you're familiar with [Laravel](https://laravel.com) or [Vue](https://vuejs.org), you're going to feel right at home.
 The recommended backend setup is a [Laravel Homestead](https://laravel.com/docs/homestead) box, but any environment that supports both PHP and Node should be fine.

 1. Clone this repository, and rename `.env.example` to `.env`
-2. Clone [`rainlab-user-api`](https://github.com/vuetober/rainlab-user-api) to `/plugins/vuetober/rainlab-user-api`
+2. Clone [`rainlab-user-api`](https://github.com/vuetober/rainlab-user-api) to `/plugins/vuetober/rainlabuserapi`
 3. Execute `composer install` from the root directory
 4. Execute `yarn install` from `/themes/site`
 5. Build databases with `php artisan october:up`

-Once this is done, the following commands should be available from `/themes/site`.
+Once this is done, the following commands will be available from `/themes/site`.

 ```bash
 # build production assets